marimo-team/marimo/docs/guides/deploying/deploying_docker.md

 The following endpoints may be useful when deploying your application:

-- `/health` - A health check endpoint that returns a 200 status code if the application is running as expected
+- `/health` or `/healthz` - A health check endpoint that returns a 200 status code if the application is running as expected
-- `/healthz` - Same as above, just a different name for easier integration with cloud providers
 - `/api/status` - A status endpoint that returns a JSON object with the status of the server